-The grouping of assets is based on the smallest identifiable group of assets that generates largely independent cash inflow.
-In principle, each store,
+The grouping of assets is based on the smallest identifiable CGU that independently generate cash inflow.
+In principle, each store, including flagship stores, is considered as an individual CGU and recoverable amounts thereon are calculated based on value in

-The value in use is calculated based on the cash flow projections with estimates and growth rates compiled by management at a discount rate of mainly 8.9%.
+The value in use is calculated based on the cash flow projections with estimates and growth rates approved by management, applying a discount rate of mainly 16.5%.
 Theoretically, the projected cash flows cover a five-year period, and do not use a growth rate that exceeds the long-term average market growth rate.
 The pre-tax discount rate calculation is based on the weighted-average cost of capital.